 This approach may be combined with the dorsomedial approach.
 In this case, it is crucial to keep a minimum of 5 cm distance between the two incisions to ensure the survival of the skin bridge.

-In order to localize your incision, palpate the following anatomical points.
+To localize your incision, palpate the following anatomical points.
 The sinus tarsi and distal calcaneus are palpable proximally.
-The base of 4th and 5th metatarsal are palpable distally.
+The base of the 4th and 5th metatarsals are palpable distally.
 The cuboid lies between those two areas.

 3. Skin incision

 Center the incision over the cuboid along the fourth metatarsal axis and proximally to the tip of the fibula.